jonmallen313/host-based-detection-sysmon/README.md

 MITRE ATT&CK Mapping
 This section maps the Sysmon event IDs generated during the attack simulations to corresponding techniques in the MITRE ATT&CK framework.
 The table below provides a detailed overview of the attack techniques we simulated and their corresponding event IDs.

 Tactic	Technique	Sysmon Event ID(s)	Description Persistence	Registry Run Key (T1547.001)	13	Added a registry key to simulate persistence via startup programs.
 Execution	Command and Scripting Interpreter (T1059)	1, 7	Executed calc.exe to simulate malicious code execution.
-Lateral Movement	Remote Services: SMB/Windows Admin Shares (T1021.002)	17, 18	Created and connected to named pipes to simulate lateral movement.
+Lateral Movement	Remote Services: SMB/Windows Admin Shares (T1021.002)	17, 18	Created and connected to dummy named pipes to simulate lateral movement (Event ID 17).
 Defense Evasion	Indicator Removal on Host (T1070.004)	26	Deleted a file to simulate log and artifact removal.
 For a more detailed overview of these techniques, visit the MITRE ATT&CK Framework.

-Contributing
-Feel free to fork this repository and submit pull requests with improvements, additional attack simulations, or enhanced documentation.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.